ccdc-opensource/on-site-webcsd/README.md

 Terms and conditions can be found in the `LICENSE.md` file.

-Additional information including user configuration and troubleshooting can be found in the wiki at <https://github.com/ccdc-opensource/on-site-webcsd/wiki>.
+Additional information including user configuration and troubleshooting can be found in the documentation folder at <https://github.com/ccdc-opensource/on-site-webcsd/docs/>.

 :warning: **Note, the 4.3.0 and 4.3.1 releases do not support Macromolecule Hub.
 Do not update past version 4.2.1 if you are currently using this component.**